-You can pay online using VISA, MasterCard, American Express, or PayPal.
+You can pay online using VISA, MasterCard, American Express, PayPal, Apple Pay, or Google Pay.
 You can also pay by credit card by calling our customer service at 888-651-2886.

 Please note that prepaid debit/gift cards issued by VISA, MasterCard, American Express, etc., cannot be used online.
 Please call us, and we'll be happy to process your payment.

 If you would like to pay by check or money order, just mail payment along with your username to:

 Once we receive payment, we'll send you a confirmation email and update your course account.

 Yes.
 We use only the latest security technology to protect your Internet transactions.
 To ensure your privacy, your credit card number is never kept on file, and we promise never to share your information with anyone else.

 At DriversEd.com, we are here for you every step of the way - that's why we've teamed up with Allstate Roadside Services to provide DriversEd.com students with 1 month of free roadside assistance.
 Turns out you can put a price tag on peace of mind!

 Got more questions?
 Contact our dedicated DriversEd.com Roadside Assistance line: